IBM/aspera-cli/docs/README.erb.md

 > **Note:** Here, `--sample` is taken as an argument, and not as an option, due to `--`.

-Options may have a (hardcoded) default value.
+Options may have a (hard coded) default value.

 Options can be placed anywhere on command line and are evaluated in order.
 Usually the last value evaluated overrides previous values, but some options are cumulative, e.g. `ts`.